statsig-io/docs/docs/pulse/read-pulse.md

 Delta(%) = (Test - Control) / Control

 Confidence intervals are reported at the selected significance level (95% by default).
-In a typical Z-test, we show the confidence interval as +/- 1.96 \* standard error.
+In a typical two-sided Z-test, we show the confidence interval as +/- 1.96 \* standard error.

 99.9% winsorization is automatically applied to event_count, event_count_custom, and sum metrics.
 This caps extreme outlier values to reduce their impact on experiment results.